 The most important thing is that you perform these checks regularly.
 Brickwork holes and other objects that can host a rat entry point can appear at any time.
 Houses may shift slightly, and weather conditions may create holes.

-When you find a rat entry point, it is important that you seal these off ASAP.
+When you find a rat entry point, you must seal these off ASAP.